A-GigaC/anonimous_transactions/README.md

 # AnonimousTransaction project

-This project demonstrates a smart contract, that allows anonimous transactions, by using zero knowledge proof and zk-snar
+This project demonstrates a smart contract, that allows anonimous transactions, by using zero knowledge proof and zk-snark